Homemade Pasta Chips

 2. Step 2:

-First boil the pasta until fully cooked according to the instructions on the package.
-As a rule, pasta not made from durum wheat must be cooked for 7-8 minutes.
-I advise you to first add 1 tablespoon of vegetable oil to boiling water, then boil the pasta in this water.
+First, boil the pasta until fully cooked per the package directions.
+Non-durum pasta usually takes 7–8 minutes.
+I suggest adding 1 tablespoon of vegetable oil to the boiling water first, then cooking the pasta in it.

 3. Step 3:

-Fold the finished pasta into a colander, and then put them on a clean towel and dry.
-Excess moisture should go away.
+Drain the cooked pasta in a colander, then spread it on a clean towel to dry.
+You want the excess moisture gone.

 4. Step 4: